 During the third quarter of 2021, we engaged in a strategic plan to re-align our Mobile and Home & Enterprise businesses to improve their focus on their Asia-centered customers and employee stakeholders.
-Our subsidiary, Pixelworks Semiconductor Technology (Shanghai) Co., Ltd. (or "PWSH"), now operates these businesses as a full profit-and-loss center underneath Pixelworks.
-In connection with this strategic plan, the Company and PWSH closed three separate financing transactions in 2021 and 2022, which are further described in "Note 13: Redeemable Non-Controlling Interest and Equity Interest of PWSH Sold to Employees" and "Note 14: Non-Controlling Interest", which are incorporated by reference into this section.
+Our subsidiary, One of our Chinese subsidiaries, Pixelworks Semiconductor Technology (Shanghai) Co., Ltd. (or "PWSH"), now operates these businesses as a full profit-and-loss center underneath Pixelworks.
+In connection with this strategic plan, the Company and PWSH closed three separate financing transactions in 2021 and 2022, which are further described in "Note 13: Redeemable Non-Controlling Interest and Equity Interest of PWSH Sold to Employees" and "Note 14: Non-Controlling Interest", below.
+PWSH has a branch office located in Shenzhen, China (Pixelworks Semiconductor Technology (Shanghai) Co.
+Ltd. Shenzhen Branch Office No. 1), which are incorporated primarily for sales and customer support for PWSH, and a subsidiary located in Hong Kong (Pixelworks Hong Kong Limited), which has no employees and is used for distribution of PWSH products.
+Pixelworks has an additional subsidiary in China (Frame Shadow Technology (Shanghai) Co., Ltd. (formerly called Mucheng Huai Management Consulting (Shanghai) Co., Ltd)) which is a research and development center for our TrueCut business.
+This subsidiary does not operate under PWSH, but rather is owned by reference into this section.
+Pixelworks through our Oregon limited liability company, Pixelworks Semiconductor Technology Company, LLC.

-PWSH is in the process of preparing to file an application for an initial public offering of PWSH shares on the Shanghai Stock Exchange's Science Technology Innovation Board, known as the STAR Market (the "Listing").
+We continue to prepare PWSH is in the process of preparing to file an application for an initial public offering of PWSH shares on the Shanghai Stock Exchange's Science Technology Innovation Board, known as the STAR Market (the "Listing"), once market conditions in China are supportive.
 We believe that the Listing will have many benefits, including improved access to new capital markets and the funding of PWSH's growth worldwide.
 The process of going public on the STAR Market is lengthy and includes several periods of review by various government agencies of the People's Republic of China ("PRC"), such as the Shanghai Stock Exchange ("SSE") and the China Securities Regulatory Commission ("CSRC").
 There is no guarantee that PWSH will be approved for a Listing at any point in the future.
 The CSRC and the SSE have recently tightened the standards for the STAR Market and are currently advising companies that are not yet profitable under China GAAP standards against filing an IPO application in the present environment.
 The Company believes this is in large part due to the current economic conditions in China and the recent performance of companies already listed on the STAR Market that were not profitable at the time of their IPO.
 PWSH is not currently profitable under China GAAP standards.
-The CSRC and the SSE may relax the standards, but there is no guarantee that this will happen in any particular time frame.
+The CSRC and the SSE may relax the standards, but there is no guarantee that this PWSH will be approved for a Listing at any point in any particular time frame.
 The Company will continue to prepare our application so it is ready to file once the situation changes or PWSH achieves profitability under China GAAP standards.
 Any listing of PWSH on the STAR Market will not change the status of PXLW as a U.S. public company.
+More than a majority of our operations are in China, but our executive officers and all of our directors but one are located in the United States (and he resides in Singapore).
 We are neither a PRC operating company nor do we conduct our operations in China through the use of variable interest entities.